swiftlang/swift-evolution/proposals/0163-string-revision-1.md

 `Sequence`, and `Collection` views that expose transcoded or segmented views of arbitrary underlying storage, as separate components in the `Unicode` namespace.

-### Backward Compatibility

-`UnicodeCodec` will be updated to refine `Unicode.Encoding`, and deprecated for Swift 4.
-Existing models of `UnicodeCodec` such as `UTF8` will inherit `Unicode.Encoding` conformance for Swift 3.

 ## Source compatibility